PMU State Estimation

 Consequently, the total number of state variables is $2n$.
 It is worth noting that in this approach to state estimation, we do not require the slack bus.

 The primary drawback of this method stems from measurement errors, which are associated with polar coordinates.
 Consequently, the covariance matrix must be transformed from polar to rectangular coordinates.
 As a result, errors from a single PMU are correlated, leading to a non-diagonal covariance matrix.
-Despite this, the covariance matrix is commonly treated as diagonal, impacting the accuracy of the state estimation in such scenarios.
+Despite this, the covariance matrix is commonly treated as diagonal, impacting the state estimation accuracy in such scenarios.

 Hence, the model includes real and imaginary parts of bus voltage and current phasor measurements from the set $\mathcal{M}$, contributing to the formulation of a linear system of equations: